VRCWizard/TTS-Voice-Wizard/Extra Guides/Spotify Setup.md

 ![image](https://user-images.githubusercontent.com/101527472/184250055-0ce6dbf1-b474-440e-bff6-91c0805059b8.png)
 ![image](https://user-images.githubusercontent.com/101527472/184250129-65706fdc-ae58-4f32-a4ef-84308c9f4b87.png)
 -  Note: If you did all of this and the Spotify text does not appear then you must go to %appdata%..\LocalLow\VRChat and delete the OSC folder
+-  Also make sure you turned on OSC from the VRChat radial menu!!!

 -  Example with VRChat Chatbox ![image](https://user-images.githubusercontent.com/101527472/185652165-31caebd6-75fe-4bfb-be86-092b12b7ceea.png)